DanielPerezJensen/FACT/README.md

 ├── reports <- generated project artefacts eg. visualisations or tables
-    ├── figures <- all generated figures can be found here ├── params <- all parameter data can be found here ├── src <- files gathered from repo of original paper ├── ...
+    ├── figures <- all generated figures can be found here ├── params <- all parameter data can be found here ├── results <- figures that are presented in our report ├── results.ipynb <- notebook with all figures as presented in our report ├── src <- files gathered from repo of original paper ├── ...
     ├── ...